Swiss Law and Humanities Hub (SLHH)

 - to embrace Switzerland’s humanist heritage, and its linguistic and cultural diversity, as a source of richness and discovery, and to promote new lines of law and humanities work that reflect and critically engage with local identities and Swiss legal-cultural traditions.

 The SLHH is an informal academic community, not an association or society.
-There are no fees and joining is entirely commitment-free.
+There are no fees and joining is commitment-free.

 Expressions of Interest